Rarst/composer-in-wp/content/index.md

 ### Manager

 Packages are not of much use somewhere out there.
-That is why from a starting point ("root" package) Composer will:
+That is why from a starting point (“root” package) Composer will:

  - calculate its dependencies
  - download them (or retrieve from local cache)